BetterThanTomorrow/calva-docs/docs/luminus.md

 0. Use the Calva command **Start a Project REPL and Connect (aka Jack-in)**: `ctrl+alt+c ctrl+alt+j`, select **Server + Client - my-fw** in the _Project type_ picker menu, and wait for the web app to pop open in your web browser.
 0. Start hacking.

-If you rather open the web app yourself, open `.vscode/settings.json` and change `"shouldOpenUrl"` to `false` in the pre-configured Calva connect sequence.
+If you prefer to open the web app yourself, open `.vscode/settings.json` and change `"shouldOpenUrl"` to `false` in the pre-configured Calva connect sequence.
 Calva will then print the URL [127.0.0.1:3000](http://127.0.0.1:3000) in the output, so that you can click it open.

 ## Etcetera

 You will have three Calva _Custom Command Snippets_ configured.
 Invoke them by issuing the **Run Custom REPL Command**, `ctrl+alt+c .` (that's a dot).
-The commands control the Luminus server:
+These commands control the Luminus server:

 1. `Start <project> Server`
 2. `Stop <project> Server`
 3. `Restart <project> Server`

-When used, Calva will open its REPL window and excute the command, if it is not already opened.
+When used, Calva will open its REPL window and execute the command, if it is not already opened.
 You can close this window if you prefer to use the REPL directly from the Clojure files.

 Calva also opens the REPL window, and starts the Luminus server, as part of the Jack-in process.